jenni-shearston/covid-neighborhood-traffic/README.md

 A note about data:
 Traffic data are not included in the raw data folder because of the prohibitively large size of the dataset.
-Similarly, processed data and model outputs are also not included because most files were too large for GitHub's size limit.
+Similarly, processed data, model outputs, figures and tables are also not included because most files were too large for GitHub's size limit.